andreasleszczynski/codewars/README.md

-# codewars
+# Codewars.com
+Achieve code mastery through challenge.
+Improve your skills by training with others on real code challenges.

-The assignment is at the top of each file.
+The assignment of each project is at the top of the file.